HOME ABOUT US RESELLER SUPPORT PURCHASE Lockstep Systems®, Arizona (USA)

 Can Backup for Workgroups backup Exchange Server while it is running?

 YES!
 Backup for Workgroups interacts with Exchange Server while it is running to backup the data without interrupting the flow of email through the Exchange Server.
-You are going to need to use some Add-On software in combination with the Backup for Workgroups Client in order to backup Exchange Server while it is running.
-If you are running Exchange Server 2003 on Windows Server 2003, you will need a Backup Client plus the Open File Add-On.
-If you are running Exchange Server 2000 or 5.5, you will need a Backup Client plus the Exchange Server and/or Active Directory Add-Ons.
+The Backup Client uses the built-in Open File Add-On software to backup Exchange Server while it is running.

 What Backup for Workgroups software do I need to backup my Exchange Server?